+Appendix 2: Water Quality Water quality information required to support a Combined

+Access Agreement

-Annex 2: Water Quality Water quality information required to support a Combined Access Agreement Annex 11 : Operational Code Details Annex 12 : Wholesale Contract for Wholesale Services Details Annex 14: Application form C1b: Detailed Application for Combined Access Agreement Annex 15: Application form S1: Initial application for secondary supplies from Thames Water
+Appendix 11: Operational Code Details

+Appendix 12: Wholesale Contract for Wholesale Services Details

+Appendix 14: Application form C1b: Detailed Application for Combined Access Agreement

+Appendix 15: Application form S1: Initial application for secondary supplies from Thames Water

 Thames Water cannot progress an incomplete application.
 It is the Licensee's responsibility to submit satisfactory information.
-However Thames Water will highlight any omissions from the Licensee's application and clarify information requirements as necessary.
+However Thames Water will help the Licensee by highlighting any omissions from the Licensee's application and clarify information requirements as necessary.

 For some applications, it may be necessary for Thames Water to request further information from a Licensee during the course of the application assessment process.
 Where this is the case, Thames Water will outline the requirement, together with an explanation of the reasons for requesting further information.

 Following the initial applications for combined access and secondary supplies, Thames Water will respond asking for further information as required.
 There is no detailed application form.